 - It is recommended to not use Autopilot in areas of road work or maintenance where there could be lane closures, mismarked lanes, or stopped vehicles in a lane.

-- Low-profile performance tires wear quickly and provide a bit harsher ride.
+- Low-profile performance tires wear quickly and might provide a bit harsher ride.
 Use non-low-profile tires for longer life and more ride comfort, at the sacrifice of some handling.

 Its primary function is to act as a key to unlock and lock your car, to enable the car to operate, to open/close the rear hatch, to open the front “frunk”, and in the case of the Model X, to open and close the side doors.